mcendu/ommtutorial/en/analysis.md

 But just keeping track of all sounds and correspond all sounds to notes is very hard.
-For many pieces of music, this is even impossible; you are limited by the number of buttons in *Muse Dash* and *Guitar Hero*, the number of fingers available in *Cytus*, and the number of feet in *Dance Dance Revolution*.
+For many pieces of music, this is even impossible; you are limited by the number of buttons in *Muse Dash* and *Guitar Hero*, the number of fingers available in *Cytus*, or the number of feet in *Dance Dance Revolution*.
 So we have to *ignore* some sounds in a level.
 However, just ignoring sounds at random would still ruin a level, so we need a systematic method.